HenrikEckermann/hpc-wiki-v2/docs/cluster_howto/best_practices.rst

 * Data I/O on local drive is faster than on the home and project directory provided by a network-attached storage.
 * It saves storage space in your home or project directory.

 The scratch drive on the compute node is mounted on the path of ``/data``.
 A general approach of storing data on it is to create a subdirectory under the ``/data`` path, and make the name specific to your job.
-For exampl, you could introduce a new environment variable in the BASH shell called ``LOCAL_SCATCH_DIR`` in the following way:
+For example, you could introduce a new environment variable in the BASH shell called ``LOCAL_SCATCH_DIR`` in the following way:

 .. code-block:: bash